 If you are seeking shelter and housing assistance, please call 211 to get referred to a Housing Resource Center.
 24-hour, toll-free crisis line: 1-866-A-WAY-OUT

 Building Futures exists to help Alameda County individuals and families rebuild their lives after homelessness and domestic violence.
-As a “Housing First” agency since 2007, our priority is to quickly connect our clients with housing.
+As a “Housing First” agency since 2007, our priority is to quickly connect those we serve with housing.

 Bessie Coleman Court

 This 52-unit permanent supportive housing community was named after an American aviator and the first African-American woman to earn a pilot’s license.
 Sited at the former Alameda Naval Base at Alameda Point, Bessie Coleman Court provides permanent apartment units to formerly homeless survivors of domestic violence with deep needs.
 All residents living at Bessie Coleman Court receive case management and access to a range of services including support groups, community gatherings, clothing and household items, and life skills training.
 Additional services are available at nearby Alameda Point Collaborative Multi-Service Center.
 Access to Bessie Coleman Court is through Alameda County’s Home Stretch that matches households to Alameda County’s Permanent Supportive Housing opportunities.

 Welcome Home San Leandro